wp-plugins/yop-poll/readme.txt

 == Screenshots ==

-1. Add New YOP Poll
+1. Add New
-2. YOP Poll Templates
+2. Templates
-3. View All YOP Polls
+3. View All
 4. YOP Poll as a widget with a custom field defined
 5. YOP Poll on a page with a custom field defined

 == Changelog ==

+= 4.2 =

+* Added captcha
+* Fixed issue with start date and end date when adding/editing a poll
+* Fixed issue with the message displayed when editing a poll

 = 4.1 =